 Any maintenance work, inspection and calibration shall be conducted in compliance with all safety instructions in this manual, the UR Service Manual, and according to local requirements.
 Repair work shall be done by Universal Robots.
 Client designated, trained individuals can do repair work, provided they follow the Service Manual.

-Safety for Maintenance

-The purpose of maintenance and repair is to ensure the system is kept functioning as expected.
+Safety forThe purpose of maintenance and repair is to ensure the system is kept functioning asMaintenanceexpected.When working on the robot arm or control how, you must observe the procedures and